-In this document, we have redefined the terms virtual partitions, nPartitions, and hard partitions:
+This document uses the following definitions when discussing virtual partitions, nPartitions, and hard partitions:

-A complex is the entire partitionable server, including both cabinets, all cells, IO chassis, cables, and power and utility components.
+A complex is the entire partitionable server, including both cabinets, all cells, I/O chassis, cables, and power and utility components.

-A cabinet is the Superdome's hardware "box", which contains the cells, Guardian Service Processor (GSP), internal IO chassis, IO fans, cabinet fans, and power supplies.
+A cabinet is the Superdome hardware "box", which contains the cells, Guardian Service Processor (GSP), internal I/O chassis, I/O fans, cabinet fans, and power supplies.
 A complex has up to two cabinets.